-How To Increase engagement on your Facebook Fan Page
+How To Rock Your Fan Page

-I'm going to get to the point here.
+I’m going to get to the point here.
 Effective Facebook marketing is not about the likes.
-Here's the thing.
-Anyone can buy likes (and I don't recommend it).
+Here’s the thing.
+Anyone can buy likes (and I don’t recommend it).
 A like is merely a one time thing where someone clicks a button – and honestly could choose never to visit a fan page again.
+You sure can’t expect to increase Facebook fan engagement with fans you have purchased.

 On the other hand, engagement is an interactive online community, regularly giving feedback on your content and passing it along to their friends.